What You're Up Against

 What the Data Tells You

-- Western and south-western Sydney generally have higher pass rates
+- South and southwest Sydney (Macarthur, Miranda) have the highest pass rates

-Tip: Choose a test centre where you've actually practised.
+Tip: Choose a centre where you've actually practised.
 Travelling to a "high pass rate" centre in an unfamiliar area can do more harm than good.
+For detailed centre analysis with route maps, see our Sydney Test Centre Comparison.

 NSW Rules That Catch People Out